 Before attempting a funnel-less funnel cake, I swapped my large funnel for a small one.
 This helped a lot!
 The smaller funnel opening, about 3/8-inch, gave me more control over the batter as it ran into the pot.
 With more control, I created funnel cakes that were actually circular!

 Since a small opening seemed key to a successful funnel cake, I wondered how a pastry bag would work.
 I popped a number eight (small) tip into a bag and heated up my oil.
 It worked well.
-However, when I handed the bag to a friend, who’d never used a pasty bag before or made a funnel cake, she found the bag troublesome to control, even after several attempts.
+However, when I handed the bag to a friend, who’d never used a pastry bag before or made a funnel cake, she found the bag troublesome to control, even after several attempts.

 But the batter almost escaped from the top of her bag… Enter the squeeze bottle!